South Seas Mandate: Economy

 Sugarcane had become increasingly sought after in Japan, and Japanese trading companies led the development of the industry in the islands.
 The Japanese entrepreneur Haruji Matsue arrived on Saipan in 1920 and formed the South Seas Development Company, which became the largest commercial enterprise in Micronesia.
 He significantly expanded the quantities of sugar cane produced in the islands, with over 3000 ha under cultivation by 1925.
 By the early 1930s the sugar-related industries accounted for more than 60% of the Mandate's revenues.
 At its peak the company maintained over 11,000 ha of sugar plantations using tenant farmers, as well as operating sugar mills on Saipan, Tinian and Rota.
-Bananas, pineapples, taro, coconuts, manioc, coffee and other tropical farming products were also grown, putting the islands on a par with Taiwan.
+Bananas, pineapples, taro, coconuts, manioc, coffee, rice and other tropical farming products were also grown, putting the islands on a par with Taiwan.
 The islands also provided bases for the Japanese fishing fleet which was centred at Koror.
 Fishing formed one of the most profitable industries in the islands.
 Large fleets of boats were used and fish-processing plants were set up on many islands.
 Harbor-improvement works were undertaken at Tanaha (棚葉) in Saipan and Malakal Island in Palau in the late 1920s.
 By the end of the 1920s the Mandate became self-sufficient, no longer needing a subsidy and financially contributing to the Japanese Empire.